shivam19gh/Heart-Disease-Risk-Assessment/README (1).md

 Other Tools:

 a) Jupyter Notebook: For interactive coding and visualization.
-## Tools and Libraries Used

-Python Libraries:

-a) numpy and pandas: For data manipulation and numerical computations.

-b) matplotlib and seaborn: For data visualization.

-c) scikit-learn: For machine learning models and preprocessing.

-Other Tools:

-a) Jupyter Notebook: For interactive coding and visualization.
 ## Dataset

 The dataset used for this project includes various features related to heart health, such as: